BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 > How many species are common and how many are rare?
 One way to address this question is to construct a frequency distribution of species abundance.
 The data in Table 2.2-2 are from a survey of the breeding birds of Organ Pipe Cactus National Monument in southern Arizona, USA.
 The measurements were extracted from the North American Breeding Bird Survey, a continent-wide data set of estimated bird numbers (Sauer et al. 2003)

-The dataset consists of one table showing the abundance of NN species in Organ Pipe National.
+The dataset consists of one table showing the abundance of 43 species in Organ Pipe National.
 Monument.

 You can view and explore the data using this interactive table: